mcore1976/sim7000gpstracker/README.md

 DIY cheap GPS motorbike/car tracker based on  ATMEGA 328P (arduino uno chip) and SIM7000E/SIM7000G/SIM7000A module from China (includes GPS and GNSS function).
 The total cost is below 40USD ( as in 2020 ) and positioning accuracy is ~1-20 meters ( tested in Europe location).
 The BK-7000 dev board can be bought here : http://www.and-global.com/index.php/product/SIM7000G%20breakout.html and here https://pl.aliexpress.com/item/32964568200.html

-The device when texted by mobile phone polls info from GPS module (if can fix to sattelites - tries several minutes to fix).
+The device when texted by mobile phone polls info from GPS of SIM7000 module (if can fix to sattelites - tries several minutes to fix).
 Collected location information is send back as text message to your phone as Google Map link.

-There software uses set of commands to control behavior of the tracking device using text messages.
-One of modes (MULTI) sends 5 times GPS location in 4-5 minutes interval upon receiving particular message.
-There is also GUARD option to alert in case vehicle has been stolen and is on the move...

-The software can also be further customized to provide location in realtime to some HTTP POST /FTP server (see my other IoT project where I am doing it with SIM800L module which has same commands : https://www.youtube.com/watch?v=i4JgbwCktYQ  , the code is here https://github.com/mcore1976/smartmetering) - it is up to you to expand the code, it will take you probably few hours to implement this feature...
-But REMEMBER - Using GPRS/LTE to send HTTP / TCP IP requires good power source for SIM7000 board otherwise it will restart itself with "UNDERVOLTAGE WARNING"...

 This version provides SMS (mobile texting)  control of GPS tracker behavior.
 Command can be send in lower or upper letters.
 If command is correct it will be responded with appropriate text message confirmation.
 Following commands are available :